bfg10k/llmutil/README.md

 ### Structured Output

-To use Structured Output, you need to define a schema.
-This library makes it easy with simple type definitions:
+To use Structured Output, you need to define a schema using a simple dictionary format:

 ```python
 from llmutil import new_response